Devoleum/docs/howto.md

 * The merchant add a step named “Processing” in the history “Evoil 2020”
 * And add steps to this history until the product is sold in a market

-This process will result in a supply chain history on Devoleum:
+This process will result in a supply chain history on **Devoleum**:

 [!image]